HL7/capstmt/input/pagecontent/specification.md

 The Application Feature Framework only defines one actual feature: [FeatureSupport](FeatureDefinition-FeatureSupport.html), which declares the most recent version of the feature framework that the application supports.
 This feature is used by applications to declare that they support the application feature framework at the root of their capability statement.

-Applications can implement some of all of this specification without declaring that they support the application feature framework, but if they do declare that it is supported, they SHALL support the following functionality:
+<span class="fhir-conformance">Applications can implement some of all of this specification without declaring that they support the application feature framework, but if they do declare that it is supported, they SHALL support the following functionality</span>:

-* SHALL respond to the $feature-query operation
+* <span class="fhir-conformance">SHALL respond to the $feature-query operation</span>
-* SHOULD support the Required-Features header
+* <span class="fhir-conformance">SHOULD support the Required-Features </span>

 Note: clients can query for features without first checking for FeatureSupport, understanding that if the target server or application does not support this framework, the response(s) will not conform to those detailed in this specification.